 The Lamar River Trail meanders along the rolling hills and meadows of the Lamar Valley and is an excellent spot to view wildlife away from the busy roadside pull-outs.
 The trail follows the Lamar River for several miles and you can hike as far as you like before returning the way you came.

 There is a LOT of walking in Yellowstone National Park, so it’s nice to switch things up and ride out to see a few geysers quickly.
-You can do this at a few select locations within the Park.
-One is at Upper Geyser Basin – Old Faithful.
-Rent bikes (or bring your own) from the Old Faithful Snow Lodge.
-Follow the 2 mile paved path from Old Faithful to tick off Morning Glory Pool, Castle Geyser, Daisy Geyser and Riverside Geyser.
-Stick to the permitted paved paths – bikes are not allowed on boardwalks.
+You can do this at a few select locations within the park, including certain park roads which are open year round, and some park roads which are only to cyclists in spring and fall.
+One popular route is from Upper Geyser Basin to Old Faithful.
+Rent bikes (or bring your own) from the Old Faithful Snow Lodge, and follow the 2 mile paved path from Old Faithful to tick off Morning Glory Pool, Castle Geyser, Daisy Geyser and Riverside Geyser.
+Just make sure to stick to the permitted paved paths – bikes are not allowed on boardwalks.

 Where the Boiling River meets the Gardner River near Mammoth Hot Springs is one of the few spots you can legally swim in the park (check current conditions).
 Hot water from the Boiling River and cool water from the Gardner River mix here, allowing for a pleasant bathing experience.
 It’s a 0.5 mile (0.8 kilometers) walk to the swimming area and the swimming area is open year-round except during the spring runoff season, typically late April through early July.